 He made his first re-payment on the 1st of August, which went directly towards a late payment for rent to stave off an eviction notice.
 It was right down to the wire too and just helped them avoid eviction.
 A family member was going to lend them the money right before they applied for the Community Bridge program; however, circumstances led to the family member being unable to lend the money.
 Without the Community Bridge program, Scott and Amy would have been evicted from their apartment.

 “When the money came through, it was literally a life saver.” -Scott

-“It’s nice to know that you can get help, without going though the ringer to get it,” says Scott.
+“It’s nice to know that you can get help, without going through the wringer to get it,” says Scott.
 “Dealing with the Bissell Centre, it’s more ‘if we can help you, we will.’
-It wasn’t so detail or procedure oriented, but more ‘let’s get you back on your feet oriented,’ which, at the end of the day is often what people need to hear to not feel like the world is coming to a quick end on them.”
+It wasn’t so detail or procedure-oriented, but more ‘let’s get you back on your feet oriented,’ which, at the end of the day is often what people need to hear to not feel like the world is coming to a quick end on them.”

 He wishes more people knew about the Community Bridge Program.
 Having benefitted so much from Bissell Centre’s help, he wants to volunteer and help raise awareness of the incredible work that Bissell does to help people in the community get back on their feet.